Frustrated-Programmer/HumanFriendlyWheel/readme.md

    Clicking this icon removes the weight on that item.

 ### What does Weighting do?
 Do you want a particular item have a better chance of winning than the others?
 Well weighting improves chances of that item.
-To explain how this works, imagine the wheel has 8 slices.
+To explain how this works, imagine a pizza, this pizza was ordered to have 8 slices.
 However you found out last minute 2 of the slices combined into a single double slice.
 Now turn the pizza into a wheel, and you have 6 regular slices and 1 double slice.
 This is how weighing works, it grabs an extra slice for itself.

 You can stack weighting as well for example this list:
 ```